csirtfoundry/netgrep/README.txt

 6. The file is scanned, the country code and ASN filters applied, and matching lines are output.

-Limitations
+Other notes
 -----------

 * This initial release is focusing on functionality rather than performance for matching.
-It's nowhere near as efficient as mighty grep: http://lists.freebsd.org/pipermail/freebsd-current/2010-August/019310.html?
+Because of the network lookups it uses, it's not going to be anywhere near as fast as mighty grep: http://lists.freebsd.org/pipermail/freebsd-current/2010-August/019310.html?
-* Pains have been taken to keep the memory footprint low and network calls asynchronous / bulk where possible, though.
+* Pains have been taken to keep the memory footprint low and network calls asynchronous / bulk where possible.
 * netgrep only handles one record per line for now, so that means no multiline XML parsing.
 If this might be useful, let me know [chris.horsley at csirtfoundry dot com].